dribdat/docs/docs/deploy.md

 # Deployment guide

 The following section details environment variables you can add to tweak your installation.
-See also the [Quickstart](../README.md#quickstart) guide.
+See also the [README](https://github.com/dribdat/dribdat#quickstart) guide.

 ## With Python

-Details on starting the application directly with Python are detailed in the [Developer guide](CONTRIBUTE.md).
+Details on starting the application directly with Python are detailed in the [Developer guide](contribute).
 You will still want to refer to the [Configuration](#Configuration) section below.

 ## With Docker

-To deploy dribdat using [Docker](https://www.docker.com/) or [Podman](https://docs.podman.io/en/latest/index.html), use the included [docker-compose.yml file](docker-compose.yml) as a starting point.
+To deploy dribdat using [Docker](https://www.docker.com/) or [Podman](https://docs.podman.io/en/latest/index.html), use the included `docker-compose.yml` file as a starting point.
 This, by default, persists the PostgreSQL database outside the container, on the local filesystem in the `.db` folder.

 For a first-time setup, perform the initial migrations as follows: